cwarren/weedstrikeroguelike/doc/project_setup.md

   * npm init
 1. use npm to install rot.js
   * add rot.js to package.json: npm install rot-js --save
-  * actually install the files in your project: npm install
 1. use npm to install webpack
   * npm install webpack --save-dev
     * NOTE: webpack is a tool to manage dependencies among your javascript files, which will become relevant later
 1. set up a webpack config file at the root level of your project
   * ```
 // webpack.config.js